ilgnefz/once_power/README-EN.md

 OncePower is a tool for batch renaming files or folders.
 It integrates installation free, foolproof, and quick to use, with clear functions and low learning costs.

+This software supports English, in order to be lazy so use the Chinese interface of the demo gif.

 ## Language Support

 - 中文